core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The requirements and properties described in Section 7 of {{I-D.ietf-core-object-security}} also apply to OSCORE used in group communication.
 In particular, group OSCORE provides message binding of responses to requests, which provides relative freshness of responses, and replay protection of requests.

 Besides, group OSCORE provides additional assurances on the client side, upon receiving responses bound to a same request.
-That is, as long as the client retains the CoAP Token used in a request (see Section 2.5 of {{RFC7390}}), group OSCORE ensures that: any possible response sent to that request is not a replay; and at most one response to that request from a given server is accepted.
+That is, as long as the client retains the CoAP Token used in a request (see Section 2.5 of {{RFC7390}}), group OSCORE ensures that: any possible response sent to that request is not a replay; and at most one response to that request from a given server is accepted, if required by the application.

 More details about error processing for replay detection in group OSCORE are specified in {{mess-processing}} of this specification.
 The mechanisms describing replay protection and freshness of Observe notifications do not apply to group OSCORE, as Observe is not defined for group settings.